TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Build.md

 9. Confirm and Run the pipeline.
 No variables are needed here.
 If no issues were found, proceed to make a pull request.
 Feel free to delete the old pipeline

-10. Once pull request is approved and merged proceed to make a new pipeline based on the file in main, don't forget to change pipeline's name according to schema ```[PROJECT]-APPS-BUILD-[TARGET BRANCH NAME]```
+10. Once the pull request is approved and merged, proceed to make a new pipeline based on the file in main, don't forget to change new pipeline's name according to schema ```[PROJECT]-APPS-BUILD-[TARGET BRANCH NAME]```

 ![image.png](.attachments/BuildPipeline/editpipeline.png)